PowerShell/PSResourceGet/Examples/InstallRepositorySearchingExamples.md

 # Examples for `Install-PSResource` searching through repositories.

-These examples will go through a number of scenarios related to `Install-PSResource` searching through repositories to show what the expected outcome will be.
+These examples will go through a number of scenarios related to `Install-PSResource` searching through repositories to show what the expected outcome will be. `Install-PSResource` will return the resource from the highest priority repository that matches the criteria specified.
 In all these examples, the repositories registered and their priorities are as follows:

 ```